mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/consumed-odata-service.md

 ### 2.6 Error Handling Microflow

-When a call to the OData service fails, users will see a generic error message.
+When a call to the OData service fails, users see a generic error message.
 Create an [error-handling microflow](/refguide/error-handling-in-microflows/) to change this message.

 When the service responds with an unsuccessful status code (not in the 2xx range), or does not return a response at all, this microflow decides which message to show to the user.